Infraste03/KGE_RS/results/README.md

 ```

 where they are required to trace and reproduce the reported experiments.

+Technical experiment identifiers are retained in artifact names and directory
+names where necessary for reproducibility, while reader-facing result tables use
+semantic descriptions of the evaluated Knowledge Graph configurations.

 Historical preliminary outputs that are not part of the final experimental
 pipeline are intentionally excluded from this public result structure.